D5YhtS0ofv/iot-python/samples/bluemixZoneDemo/README.md

 ##Configuration
 The demo supports multiple themes.
-The Demo running in Bluemix uses a highly customised theme specifically designed for the IOT Bluemix Zone, but there are a number of simpler themes included in the sample code that provide a cleaner starting point for building your own application based on this sample.
+The Demo running in Bluemix uses a highly customised theme specifically designed for the Bluemix Internet of Things solution page, but there are a number of simpler themes included in the sample code that provide a cleaner starting point for building your own application based on this sample.

 One way to do this is to use the cf **set-env** command:
 ```